 ✦ Up to $30,000+ Available

 The down payment stops more Utah buyers than anything else.
-Most don't realize how stackable the help is — between UHC's percentage-based assistance, county grants, and the $20K SB240 new construction program, some buyers have combined over $30,000 in total assistance on a single purchase.
+Most don't realize how stackable the help actually is.
+Between UHC's percentage-based assistance, county grants, and the $20K SB240 new construction program, some buyers have combined over $30,000 in total assistance on a single purchase.
+Public servants (teachers, law enforcement, firefighters, EMTs) and veterans may also qualify for HUD's Good Neighbor Next Door (50% off HUD-owned homes) and other federal programs — see the dedicated section below.

 View All First-Time Buyer Programs